 Savage Worlds is a system for heroic, pulp action – it’s almost always better to act than to play it safe.
 You might not know how to drive the sky-kite, but as the giant bats approach from behind, you’re certainly going to try!
 With exploding dice, there’s a chance for you to succeed this once, even if generally you have no idea how to do that thing.

 This is your monthly reminder – check out the full Savage Worlds rules, for only $10.

-Two Players and Up is a weekly podcast in which we talk about the gaming highlights of our lives, with Aviv’s Factoid of the Week, the Patron Song, and also move house.
+Two Players and Up is a weekly podcast in which we talk about the gaming highlights of our lives, with Aviv’s Factoid of the Week, the Patron Song, and an unpredictable number of raises.

 Every podcast episode we sing praise to our patrons, using their names.
-In this one: Alon, Idan, Ev, and Tomix.
+BUT NOT THIS TIME

 The intro and outro are taken from “Vivacity” Kevin MacLeod (incompetech.com)